New Orbbec 3D cameras launch at CES 2021 for low-light and industrial applications

 The Zora P1 processing board pair with the company’s 3D cameras to provide a way for developers and enthusiasts to integrate 3D imaging and computing tasks in an all-in-one solution, according to the announcement.
 Orbbec states in the announcement that the Zora P1 is reflective of its commitment to developing unique products that can be tailored to customers’ individual needs.

-“Innovations in 3D imaging, combined with broader advances like 5G, artificial intelligence and ultra-fast processors, are transforming the application landscape for designers and engineers,” says David Chen, co-founder and CEO at Orbbec.
+“Innovations in 3D imaging, combined with broader advances like 5G, artificial intelligence and ultra-fast processors, are transforming the application landscape for designers and engineers,” says David Chen, co-founder and director of engineering at Orbbec.
 “Our new camera with time-of-flight (TOF) technology is a great example.
 Its high resolution and tracking capabilities make it perfect for all kinds of products including fall detection, security, even at-home yoga and exercise products.”

 Chen recently discussed the use of 3D imaging for applications like contactless biometric workplace management and social distancing reminders in an interview with Biometric Update.